-Water Conservation Funding and Technical Assistance
+Water Conservation

 This project supports conservation and efficiency programs, practices, and measures on the part of local governments and utilities.
 Water conservation serves the public interest by enhancing efficiency, reducing costs to the public, and limiting impacts to natural resources.
-A final draft evaluation of water conservation potential in Region III was completed in FY 2015-2016.
-The evaluation reviews existing programs and identifies potential water savings achievable from additional water conservation measures.
-More information on the evaluation will be made available once finalized.
-Staff will maintain efforts with local governments and utilities to further improve water use efficiency for public supply and other water use categories.
+Limited staff time was spent on conservation activities in FY 2016-2017, mainly focusing on quarterly coordination with water management districts.
+Staff will continue to maintain efforts with other water management districts, local governments, and utilities to further improve water use efficiency for public supply and other water use categories.

-Regional Water Supply Planning, Coordination and Technical Assistance
+Regional Water Supply Planning